background

 • Beginning CMRR → The CMRR of a company at the start of the opening period.

-• New Bookings CMRR → The new CMRR from recent conversions of leads into paid customers on a contractual basis.
+• New Bookings CMRR → The new CMRR is based on recent conversions of leads into paid customers on a contractual basis.

 • Expansion CMRR → The new CMRR a company can expect with near certainty from upselling or cross-selling to existing customers.

-• Churned CMRR → The anticipated CMRR lost from customer churn (i.e. non-renewal or cancellations) in the month, as well as the lost MRR from downgrades by existing accounts.
+• Churned CMRR → The anticipated CMRR lost from customer churn (i.e. non-renewal or cancellations) in the month and the lost MRR from downgrades by existing accounts.

 The point that each adjustment must be near guaranteed is a critical aspect of the metric’s credibility.